 - Optional Curriculum Project activities (see home learning ideas)

 Learning times table facts is vital and children should be able to recite their table facts up to 12 x 12 by the end of Year 4.
 Therefore, it is really important that whenever you get a few minutes you keep encouraging them to revisit these so they can automatically recall the facts without having to use fingers or apparatus.
 The more your child practices the easier they will find calculations at school and out in the real world.
 Pupils in Year 4 will also be doing an online multiplication tables check in June.
 Pupils are asked to answer 25 questions on times tables from 2 to 12.
 They are given six seconds per question, with three seconds rest between each question, so the test should last less than five minutes.

-Class 4 have PE on Monday and Thursday afternoons; Born to Move on Mondays and Swimming on Thursdays (starting on 16th January).
+Class 4 have PE on Mondays and Fridays; Born to Move on Mondays and Swimming on Fridays.

 Please can all items of kit and school uniform be named.